test-kitchen/kitchen-hyperv/README.md

 * boot_iso_path
   * Path on the host to the ISO to mount before starting the VMs.
 * vm_generation
   * The generation for the hyper-v VM.
-Defaults to 1.
+Defaults to 1 if not specified or no parent VM generation found.
 * disable_secureboot
   * Boolean.
 If true, will disable secure boot for the VM.
 Only applies if `vm_generation=2`.
 Defaults to false.
 * enable_guest_services